ailangdon/myAssistant/README.md

 # myAssistant
 This is a project to create a personal assistant.
 The project progress is documented in several Medium articles.
-It is an attempt to rebuild my personal assistant which is voice controlled, can execute some of the standard actions (e.g. play music, set timer, etc.) and can answer questions based on LLMs.
+It is an attempt to build my personal assistant which is voice controlled, can execute some of the standard actions (e.g. play music, set timer, etc.) and can answer questions based on LLMs.

 The current v0.1 PoC stage can be checked out with the command:
 ```bash